Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Day-25/Irish-Name-Repo_3.md

 ---

-6. Attempted a classic SQL Injection payload:
+6. Attempted a classic SQL Injection payload: ' OR 1=1;--